AFLplusplus/AFLplusplus/docs/FAQ.md

   Sending the same input again and again should take the exact same path through the target every time.
   If that is the case, the stability is 100%.

-  If, however, randomness happens, e.g. a thread reading other external data, reaction to timing, etc., then in some of the re-executions with the same data the edge coverage result will be different accross runs.
+  If, however, randomness happens, e.g., a thread reading other external data, reaction to timing, etc., then in some of the re-executions with the same data the edge coverage result will be different accross runs.
 Those edges that change are then flagged "unstable".